PunchThrough/bean-docs/src/node-red/bean-nodes.md

 ## Introduction

-In this guide, you'll learn how to use the custom Bean nodes to build Node-RED flows that talk to your Bean.
+In this guide, you'll learn how to use the Bean nodes to build Node-RED flows that talk to your Bean.

-## Using Bean Nodes
+## Picking the Right Bean

 Every Bean node needs to know which Bean you want to communicate with.
 To configure a Bean node, double-click on it and the configuration window will pop up: